Netomi

 Netomi, formerly msg.ai, is an American artificial intelligence company and developer of chatbot technologies.

 History

-msg.ai was founded in may 2015 by Puneet Mehta.

-msg.ai worked with Sony Pictures to launch a chat bot on Facebook Messenger for a $100M film, Goosebumps and subsequently joined Y Combinator as a member of the Winter 2016 class.

-Later that year and in 2017, msg.ai completed two rounds of seed funding, led by Y Combinator and Index Ventures.
+Netomi was founded in May 2015 by Puneet Mehta as msg.ai.
+Msg.ai worked with Sony Pictures to launch a chat bot on Facebook Messenger for the 2015 film Goosebumps and subsequently joined Y Combinator as a member of the Winter 2016 class.
+Later that year and in 2017, msg.ai completed two rounds of seed funding led by Y Combinator and Index Ventures.

 In 2018, the company changed its name to Netomi.
 In 2019, the company raised $14.7 million in a Series A funding round also led by Index Ventures.
 In 2021, the company raised $30 million in a Series B funding round led by WndrCo LLC.
+In 2026, the company raised $110 million in a Series C funding round led by Accenture Ventures, with participation from Adobe Ventures, WndrCo, SLW, NAVER Ventures, Metis Strategy, and Fin Capital.